1-20 of 260 items from 2014 « Prev | Next »

-Star Wars: Episode VII is to be directed by J.J.
-Abrams (Star Trek Into Darkness), with Mark Hamill (Luke Skywalker), Harrison Ford (Han Solo) and Carrie Fisher (Princess Leia) expected to be among the Saga veterans to reprise their roles and Adam Driver (Girls) reportedly set to appear as the film's villain.
-The sequel will hit cinemas on December 18th, 2015.
+Star Wars: Episode VII is set for release on December 18th 2015, with J.J.
+Abrams (Star Trek Into Darkness) directing and the likes of Mark Hamill (Luke Skywalker), Harrison Ford (Han Solo), Carrie Fisher (Princess Leia) and Peter Mayhew (Chewbacca) rumoured to be back alongside Adam Driver (Girls) as the new villain.

 - Gary Collinson

 The National, an English-language daily newspaper that reports out of Abu Dhabi, have what they are claiming to be the first set photos from Star Wars: Episode VII as production gears up in the desert.
 The photos reveal a large round object, presumed to be a prop, being wheeled out of a tent against the sandy landscape.
 After the photo made its way online, many began to speculate that this was the foot of an At-at, the All Terrain Armored Transport vehicle made famous in Star Wars: Episode V - The Empire Strikes Back as it stormed the icy rebel base on Hoth.
 It was later spotted on the forest moon of Endor.
 Will it next terrorize the good folks of Tatooine?
 It is, after all, an All Terrain vehicle.
 Take a look at the embedded photo.

 (function(d, s, id) (document, 'script', 'facebook-jssdk'));Post by The National.

 If you »